Gluten Free Gravy Made with Apple Cider

 - Kosher salt & freshly ground pepper

-- In a bowl or large measuring cup, combine cider, mustard, corn starch, salt, pepper, sage, and thyme.
+- In a bowl or large measuring cup, combine apple cider, mustard, cornstarch, salt, pepper, sage, and thyme.
 Whisk to combine.

-- Heat olive oil over medium heat.
-Add shallot and cook for a minute or two, or until it starts to soften.
+- In a small saucepan or skillet, heat olive oil over medium heat.
+Add shallot or onion and cook for a minute or two, or until it starts to soften.

-- Add the cider mixture and dried cranberries, bring to a simmer, and cook for 10-15 minutes, or until thickened (and, if cooking meat in the gravy, until the meat is cooked through).
+- While whisking constantly, add the cider mixture and dried cranberries, bring to a simmer, and cook for 10-15 minutes, or until thickened.

-- Serve gravy over the meat that had cooked in the gravy, or over your roasted or baked chicken, turkey, pork, etc.
+- Serve gravy over roasted or baked chicken, turkey, pork, etc.